curtcaldwell/tap-room-react/src/assets/md/DEVJOURNAL.md

 eslint --init
 -------
 Sometimes it is hard for me to remember that environment changes can sometimes lead to fixing more problems than it's worth.
 For instance, I spent over an hour trying to deal with an issue in npm and globally installing node modules.
 I was using sudo in doing so with osx, but eventually I had to put it aside.
 It's important to recognize what tasks are time sinks and what are your back up plans to deal with these inconveniences.

+When passing data and properties between Components, I forgot exactly what order they came in.
+This is something I need to spend more time on personally.
+Sometimes I forget exactly the order in which data is passed.
+If I would have left Home and List as they were, they would  have been reversed.